cmwalolo/Crolow.FastDico/README.md

 The code is provided as is and far less complex then other implementations.
 Code has been written from scratch coauthored by ChatGpt under my lead.
 Results from IA are not that effective.
 But it was a good training for both.
 Finally ChatGpt could totally not write the compiler, without eating minimum 100MB of memory, and could totally not optimize on disk, and in memory.
 But he did more or less well the Search functions, after some debugging and small fixes.

-For any information : llequenne at hotmail.com
+For any information and credits : llequenne at hotmail.com